mav10/react-native-webview-with-cert/README.md

 # react-native-webview-with-cert

-It is custom WebView that support providing custom certificats to requests.
-E.g. if you need to use another root cert as trusted and need open resources under that certs.
-Common WebView will not open it, that one - can.
+This is a custom webview that support external certificates in the requests.
+It needs when you access to resources that rely on unusual root certificate.

 ## Installation